oracle/graalpython/docs/user/FAQ.md

 ### What performance can I expect from GraalPy?

 For the pure Python code, performance after warm-up can be expected to be around 5-6 times faster than CPython 3.8 (or 6-7x faster than Jython).
-For native extensions running as LLVM bitcode, CPython is currently slower -- you can expect to see between 0.1x and 0.5x performance.
+For native extensions running as LLVM bitcode, CPython is currently slower--you can expect to see between 0.1x and 0.5x performance.

 ### I heard languages with JIT compilers have slow startup.
 Is that true for GraalPy?